blimmer/benlimmer.com/portfolio/freelance/aws-cdk-consulting.md

   "Ben Limmer is an expert in the AWS Cloud Development Kit community and provides AWS CDK consulting services."
 ---

+{% include tldr.html content='I\'m an expert in the <a href="https://aws.amazon.com/cdk/">AWS CDK</a> ecosystem, with a breadth
+of experience working with new and existing applications.' %}

 Infrastructure as Code (IaC) tools aren't new, having appeared on the [ThoughtWorks Radar as early as 2011](https://www.thoughtworks.com/radar/techniques/infrastructure-as-code).
 However, [AWS Cloud Development Kit (aws-cdk)](https://aws.amazon.com/cdk/) represents a significant upgrade to existing